iterative/mlem.ai/content/docs/gto/get-started.md

 ╘══════════╧══════════╧═════════╧═════════╧════════════╛
 ```

-The `gto show` output confirms our expectation.
+We can push to Git repository to start a CI job!

 ## Acting downstream

-The power of using Git tags to register versions and assign stages is simple: we
+GTO [uses Git tags] to register artifact versions and assign them to stages.
+This
-can act upon them in well-known way - in CI/CD.
+means we can act upon these operations in any Git-based system such as many
+CI/CD platforms.

 <details>